RAPNIC Project: Automatic Recognition of Impaired Speech in Catalan

 RAPNIC has significant potential to improve the lives of people with speech disorders by enhancing their interaction with digital technologies and fostering social inclusion.
 The main expected benefits include:

-- Increased autonomy for individuals with speech disorders, especially the 22,000 Catalan speakers with mild speech impairments, who will gain access to voice assistants, speech captioning tools, and automatic transcription services currently unavailable to them.
+- Increased autonomy for individuals with speech disorders, that in the Catalan linguistical domain grow to especially the 22,000 Catalan speakers with mild speech impairments, who will gain access to voice assistants, speech captioning tools, and automatic transcription services currently unavailable to them.

 - Improved accessibility and communication for affected individuals, allowing them to use the same digital tools as the rest of the population, with assurance that their specific needs will be addressed.